ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Function Context.md

 Tutorial
 --------

-Functions in JavaScript run in a specific context, and using the `this` variable we have access to it.
+Functions in JavaScript run in a specific context, and using the `this` keyword we have access to it.

 All standard functions in the browser run under the Window context.
 Functions defined under an object or a class (another function) will use the context of the object it was created in.
 However, we can also change the context of a function at runtime, either before or while executing the function.